 Most elevated battens are used with tile roofs to help with the airflow.

-Their elevated status also prevents the heat absorbed by the tiles to be transferred into the attic.
+Their elevated status also prevents the heat absorbed by the tiles from being transferred into the attic.

-The area between the tiles and standard roof provides a layer of insulation as well which helps keep the temperature of the structure more even.
+The area between the tiles and the standard roof provides a layer of insulation as well, which helps keep the temperature of the structure more even.

 2- Traditional Battens